GiovanniArcudi/Programming-I-Coursework/README.md

 ### 1.0 - Extensions

 ### 1.1 - Subjects Prerequisite

-    Inspired by coursework specification I have decided to implement possible prerequisites for each Subject object.
+Inspired by Coursework Specifications I have decided to implement possible prerequisites for each Subject object.
-    This means that the user is able, via the configuration file, to decide if a students has to obtain the certificate for other subjects (specifing which of them by subjectID) to enroll in a course about a specific subject.
+This means that the user is able, via the configuration file, to decide if a student has to obtain the certificate for other subjects (specifing which of them by subjectID) to be able to enroll in a course about a specific subject.

     1.1.1 - Modify the way the Configuration File is read by SimulationUtility To implement this idea I firstly have added to the SimulationUtility's subjectCreator(String properties) method the functionality of reading properties strings with one extra property.